johanbook/docs/docs/network/protocols/http/status_codes.md

 ## 200 - Successes

 - **200** is a success.
+- **201** the resource was created.
+- **204** same as a 200 but the request contains no content.
+I use this status code for most successes.

 ## 300 - Redirects

 - **301** Resource has been moved permanently.
+- **302** the resource can be found temporarily at location specified in the `Location` header.
 - **304** Resource has been modified and cached version can be used.
 This can be used in conjunction with [ETags](./etag).